k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 - Set the category to **enable_sequences** to use the actor for sequence (ID) replacement.
 - The [TDM task execution processes](/articles/TDM/tdm_architecture/03_task_execution_processes.md) sets the **enable_masking** and **enable_sequences** session level keys to **true** or **false** based on the TDM task's attributes.
   - If the task requires a sequence replacement, the masking actors generate a new ID (sequence), and the TDM process sets the **enable_sequences** session level keys to **true**.
-  - If the task does not requir a sequence replacement, the original value is returned by the masking actors.
+  - If the task does not require a sequence replacement, the original value is returned by the masking actors.

 Click for more information about [customizing the replace sequence logic](/articles/19_Broadway/actors/08_sequence_implementation_guide.md#custom-sequence-mapping).